sciZer0/newdiscoveries/a/README.md

 Unfortunately, “official” science absolutely fails to understand this.

-Since the concept of Energy is basic in science, even due to this single fundamental mistake, there is the fundamental incorrectness of science of understanding the Universe.
+Since the concept of Energy is basic in science, even this fundamental error alone destroys the entire concept of science of understanding the Universe.

+There is the fundamental incorrectness of science.

+Right now, the biggest, LITERALLY-CRYING, logical errors in the very fundamentals of science are strongly hindering the progress of our civilization.

 __________